 Who inspects the inspectors?

-First came the ‘must try harder’ report from the House of Commons Committee of Public Accounts, which stated ‘there have been clear shortcomings in Ofsted’s performance if the level of inspection continues to be eroded there is a risk that Ofsted will come to be perceived by parents, Parliament and taxpayers as not relevant or worse, simply a fig leaf for Government failures on school standards.
+First came the ‘must try harder’ report on them from the House of Commons Committee of Public Accounts, which stated ‘there have been clear shortcomings in Ofsted’s performance and if the level of inspection continues to be eroded, there is a risk that Ofsted will come to be perceived by parents, Parliament and taxpayers as not relevant or worse, simply a fig leaf for Government failures on school standards.
 Should this happen, its credibility will evaporate.’ (you can read the full report here).

 That’s a pretty strong statement.
 Furthermore, that credibility is underpinned by a system of measurement and assessment.
 But the ground is shaking.

-Days later, HM Chief Inspector Amanda Speilman admitted the organisation she leads adds to the ‘teach-to-the-test’ mentality, where too much focus is put on exams and testing, with little regard for project-based learning or other ways to measure student development, comprehension, and understanding.
+Days later, HM Chief Inspector Amanda Spielman admitted that the organisation she leads adds to the ‘teach-to-the-test’ mentality, where too much focus is put on exams and testing, with little regard for project-based learning or other ways to measure student development, comprehension, and understanding.

-In October, Speilman sort to move the story on by announcing a new inspection framework in how it assess a school’s performance.
+In October, Speilman sought to move the story on by announcing a new inspection framework in how it assess a school’s performance.
 In her Damascene conversion letter, she states:-

 “We all have to ask ourselves how we have created a situation where second-guessing the test can trump the pursuit of real, deep knowledge and understanding of subjects.”

 This has all happened on her watch.
-Speilman and her equivalents in other countries of the world stand at a crossroads, but as Upton Sinclair once said, ‘it is difficult to get a person to understand something when their salary depends upon them not understanding it.’
+Speilman and her equivalents in other countries of the world stand at a crossroads, but as US writer and politician Upton Sinclair once said, ‘it is difficult to get a person to understand something when their salary depends upon them not understanding it.’

 So what will we value?